QuickBooks Desktop Pro 2020 Review

 - Additional Users: Additional users cost $299, and there is a maximum of three users total for QuickBooks Pro.
+Sometimes, Intuit offers discounts for multiple users, so be sure to check its pricing page for current deals before purchasing.

 - Live Feeds: Some banks charge a fee for working with QuickBooks.
 This fee can range from $10 to $15/month, depending on the bank.

-- Upgrades: An annual upgrade costs $299.95.
-Annual upgrades are included with QuickBooks Pro Plus.
+- Upgrades: An upgrade costs $299.95.
+QuickBooks Pro Plus includes annual upgrades.

-For larger businesses, there are also QuickBooks Premier and QuickBooks Enterprise—both locally-installed programs that are incredibly similar to the desktop versions above.
+For larger businesses, there is also QuickBooks Premier and QuickBooks Enterprise — both locally-installed programs that are incredibly similar to the desktop versions above.
 The only difference is that these plans support more users and offer industry-specific editions for different business types, such as construction, nonprofit, manufacturing, and more.

 Cloud-Based Or Locally-Installed

-QuickBooks Pro is a locally-installed program, although internet access is required for certain functions (like payroll).
+QuickBooks Pro is a locally-installed program, although certain functions (such as payroll) require internet access.
 You can purchase QuickBooks cloud-hosting at an additional cost.

 Hardware & Software Requirements